Elizabeth Margaret Chandler: Move to Michigan

 Terrible in crime and magnitude as the slavery of our country is, I do not despair — apathy must — will awaken, and opposition die — the cause of justice must triumph, or our country must be ruined.

 The Logan Female Anti-Slavery Society organization established a main link in the Underground Railroad to Canada.

 Death

-Chandler died from "remittant fever" on November 2, 1834, shortly before her 27th birthday.
+Chandler died from "remittent fever" on November 2, 1834, shortly before her 27th birthday.
 She was buried near the family farm at Hazlebank.
 Her articles, poems, and letters were gathered and published as two books, by Benjamin Lundy, and the proceeds from the sale of those books went to the cause of abolition.